OpenSRProject/OpenStarRuler-Launchpad/README.md

 If you have not yet selected an installation directory, or if you want to install/update to a different directory, you may do so now via the "Set SR2 Path" button.

 Select your preferred version of OpenSR from the list in the upper left section of the window, then press the "Update Game" button.
-If you do not select any version, the Launchpad will default to installing the "Nightly build" release.
+If you do not select any version, the Launchpad will default to installing the latest stable version.

 If this is your first time installing OpenSR to this directory, you may need to wait a while for the data repository to be downloaded.
 Download sizes for the OpenSR-Data repository are estimated at around 500MB, and the complete game is a little under 900MB.
 Be advised that the Launchpad needs to maintain both the data repository and the game itself, so the total size of the game should be around 1.4-1.5GB.
 (Mods - especially shipset mods - and user data may inflate this figure considerably.
 To avoid running out of space, it is recommended that you reserve at least 25GB of disk space for OpenSR.
 For reference, at the time of writing, the author of this readme loosely estimated that he had ~6.5GB of Workshop mods, ~600MB of user data, and ~2.9GB of non-Steam mods on his machine.
 In terms of raw size, this probably encompasses a large proportion of all Star Ruler 2 mods ever released to the public, but that's no reason not to future-proof your game with a generous dose of padding.)